 To help you overcome the fear of change, implement some of the same ideas from the training section: appointing experts within your agency.

 Identify those experts early on before you start the buying process so they can be a part of everything.
 This way, you’ll get their opinion and buy-in of the software, which will make the process of change substantially easier.

 If you’re hesitant to get too many people in the room, check out our blog 7 Steps to Making Effective Group Decisions About Insurance Technology.

-Overcoming Your Fears
+Overcoming Your New Technology Fears